-This year marks the 10th anniversary of "God's work.
-Our hands."
-Sunday.
 Scheduled for Sept.
-10, our annual day of service is an opportunity to celebrate who we are as the Evangelical Lutheran Church in America (ELCA) - one church, freed in Christ to love and serve our neighbor.
+8, "God's work.
+Our hands." is our annual day of service and an opportunity to celebrate who we are as the Evangelical Lutheran Church in America (ELCA) - one church, freed in Christ to love and serve our neighbor.

-The ELCA's first dedicated day of service, in September 2013, was held to celebrate the church's 25th anniversary.
-Through the years we have embraced "God's work.
-Our hands."
-Sunday as a way to be church together.
+"God's work.
+Our hands." is a way for us to be church together.
 On this day we bear witness to the love and concern God's people have for one another.
 Our congregations do this work every day - loving their neighbors and improving their communities.